CodeAadarsh/Lumina-UI/readme.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please feel free to submit a Pull Request.

 ## License